argyleink/Bolt/README.md

 - [Stylus](https://github.com/gruntjs/grunt-contrib-stylus): Compiles all stylus files
 - [Uglify](https://github.com/gruntjs/grunt-contrib-uglify): Crunches and combines javascript
 - [Uncss](https://github.com/addyosmani/grunt-uncss): Optional part of the prod build, can potentially reduce file size greatly
+- [CSSo](https://github.com/css/csso): Stylus doesnt do the best crunching, CSSo does amazing things to your css before sending it to production.
 - [Watch](https://github.com/gruntjs/grunt-contrib-watch): Runs tasks when certain files change

 ## Maintaining This
 There's not much to maintaining this build system.
 There's only a few pieces of manual management, and it's around your choices of Javascript and CSS.
-If you add a bower package, go update the uglify task `tasks/uglify.coffee`.
+If you add a bower package, go update `build.coffee`.
 It needs to know what new libs there are, and how to want to load them.
-You will also want to spend time looking at `app/includes/scripts.jade`.

 For CSS, if you pull in a grid framework, for example.
-You'll want to update `app/styles/master.styl` to import that file.
-It's better that you manage your styles using stylus then importing lots of scripts into your page.
-But again, up to you.
+You'll want to update `build.coffee` to import that file.
+Stylus is setup to auto import the scripts you specify in the build config.

 ## Thanks
 Nice of you to read this far lol, if you did.
 Hope this helps you build web apps like it has me.